 Currently on the market is a licensed postal outlet in Cloncurry, Queensland, Australia.
 The business is selling for 370,000 Australian dollars plus the value of inventory.

-The outlet is in a town of less than 2,500 people (less than 4,000 in the county (shire) and 75 miles from the nearest postal outlet.
+The outlet is in a town of fewer than 2,500 people (less than 4,000 in the county (shire) and 75 miles from the nearest postal outlet.
 The town and the surrounding area are populated by people working the mining and ranching.

 What Australian Post has done is show that even areas that are the most rural in the United States can be served profitably by contract operations.
 However, Australia Post’s approach is very different in setting up these contract outlets.
-Australia Post give its outlets sufficient management support to make the contract operation a turn-key business solution including all non-postal and shipping supply inventory but also offers a full range of non-postal services at wholesale prices that its contractors can buy as well.
-Australia Post most likely advises its outlets how to expand their business by expanding the breadth of products that they offer with the hope that Australia Post becomes the supplier of those products.
+Australia Post gives its outlets sufficient management support to make the contract operation a turn-key business solution including all non-postal and shipping supply inventory but also offers a full range of non-postal services at wholesale prices that its contractors can buy as well.
+Australia Post most likely advises its outlets on how to expand their business by expanding the breadth of products that they offer with the hope that Australia Post becomes the supplier of those products.
 Finally, it appears that Australia Post offers rural outlets to expand its revenue and profits by offering both retail and delivery services in a territory.
-In that way a local business person becomes a partner because growing his business also grows Australia Post’s business.
+In that way, a local business person becomes a partner because growing his business also grows Australia Post’s business.

 Australia Post’s effort to transform its contract outlet business toward a franchise model further shows the difference between the approaches that the Postal Service and Australia Post have taken to expand retail access.
 The brochure on franchising is designed to allow Australia Post to compete with all other firms offering franchise opportunities and shows that creating a successful contract approach requires more than just allowing someone to sell postal products.